stanford-ppl/Green-Marl/README.md

     %%%% Check libgmgraph.a has been successfully created. ls $(top)/apps/output_cpp/gm_graph/lib

 Note that this step is required only once for each package release.
-A more detailed documentation about gm_graph library can be found in doc_gm_graph.txt
+Also note that whenever you change the node_id/edge_id size, you have to re-built the gm_graph libaray as well as your applications.
+A more detailed documentation about gm_graph library can be found in doc_gm_graph.txt [todo]

 4-4 Compiling the Generated C++ Files